SathyaprakashraiS/DGTSQD-DJANGO/README.md

 # DGTSQD-DJANGO
-A base prototype site for for a CLUB in VIT vellore called DIGIT SQUAD and a actual site was then devoloped from it HOSTED URL: https://digitsquad.herokuapp.com/
+A base prototype site for a CLUB in VIT vellore called DIGIT SQUAD, actual site was then devoloped from this base prototype HOSTED URL: https://digitsquad.herokuapp.com/